Pre-Purchase Consultation Customer Support Find InBody Test Center

 InBody Score

-A single 0-100 number summarising your overall body composition health.
+A single 0–100 number summarising your overall body composition.
+Use it as your single trend tracker over weeks and months.

 Section 8